google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Looks Familiar - Remember the Ten Plagues?

-Also keep in mind, that we're always told how God inflicted Pharaoh and his kingdom with the ten plagues, and how He used Moses to deliver the Hebrews from out of Egypt.
-Not only was the Hebrews freed from Egypt at that time, but they left with great wealth.
-But as we can see here, that this would not be the first time that the Hebrews were helped from out of Egypt by the hand of God.
+Also, keep in mind that we're constantly told how God inflicted Pharaoh and his kingdom with the ten plagues, and how He used Moses to deliver the Hebrews from Egypt.
+Not only were the Hebrews freed from Egypt at that time, but they also left with great wealth.
+But as we can see here, this would not be the first time that the Hebrews were helped out of Egypt by the hand of God.

-For we now find, that it first happened, with Abram and his wife Sarai 430 years earlier, than the popular Great Exodus account that we've all become so familiar with.
-And although this event with Abram and Sarai had happened on a much smaller scale, the fact that it happened to them in particular, and by the hand of God - makes this event, just as important.
-So therefore, it shouldn't be ignored, or glossed over.
+For we now find that it first happened, with Abram and his wife Sarai, 430 years earlier than the popular Great Exodus account that we've all become so familiar with.
+Although this event with Abram and Sarai occurred on a much smaller scale, its significance is underscored by the fact that it happened to them in particular and by the hand of God.
+Therefore, it shouldn't be ignored or glossed over.

 In the next Bible Study Online Article:

-Now that we've explored what had made Abram to go to Egypt in the first place, and what had happened to him and his wife Sara while they were there.
+Now that we've explored what led Abram to go to Egypt in the first place, and what happened to him and his wife Sara while they were there.
 We now find Abram and his family back in the land of Canaan.
-And although Abram is now wealthy, does this mean that all will be well, with him and his new found wealth.
+And although Abram is now wealthy, does this mean that all will be well with him and his newfound wealth?

 May God blessings be upon you, and thank you for your support